melaniesigrid/AstronomyPictureOfTheDay/README.md

 ## Acknowledgments

-- Hat tip to NASA for their amazing open source API, and to code reviewers and partners at Microverse.
+- Hat tip to NASA for their amazing open source API, and to our code reviewers and partners at Microverse.

 ## 📝 License